jbreckman/concurrency-maximizer/README.md

 To start processing one task, simply call `startItem` and get back a function that you execute when the task is done executing.

-Whatever is controlling concurrency of tasks should check for the latest `concurrency` property on the maximizer.
-Right now `Promise.map` does not allow for concurrency to be modified as execution changes.
+Whatever is controlling concurrency of tasks should check for the latest `concurrency` property on the maximizer.  `etl` supports dynamic concurrency, but most promise libraries do not.

+You can use `map` on your `ConcurrencyMaximizer` to maximize promise solving over that array.